William Nylander

-William Andrew Michael Junior Nylander Altelius (born 1 May 1996) is a Swedish professional ice hockey player and alternate captain who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+William Andrew Michael Junior Nylander Altelius (born 1 May 1996) is a Swedish professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
 Nicknamed "Willy Styles", he is known for his offensive flair and speed.

+The son of former NHL player Michael Nylander, William was born in Calgary while his father was playing for the Calgary Flames.
+William spent the majority of his youth in the United States as the family followed Michael's career to Tampa Bay, Chicago, Washington, Boston, and New York.
+At age 14, the family relocated to Sweden — his father's native country — where William developed his game with clubs including Södertälje SK and Rögle BK before breaking into the Swedish Hockey League (SHL) as a 17-year-old with MoDo Hockey.

 Nylander was selected by the Maple Leafs in the first round, eighth overall, of the 2014 NHL entry draft.
 Born in Canada, Nylander represents Sweden internationally.
 In the 2017 World Championship, he won gold and was named the tournament's most valuable player (MVP).

 Playing career

 As a youth, Nylander played in the 2009 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.

 On 14 February 2013, Nylander made his HockeyAllsvenskan debut.
 Playing alongside his father Michael Nylander with Södertälje SK, he earned an assist in his first professional game on a goal by Robert Carlsson.
 Nylander closed out his 2013–14 season with a successful 22-game rookie stint in the Swedish Hockey League (SHL), where he would play as many as 20 minutes per night.
 Ranked as a top prospect in the 2014 NHL entry draft, he was ultimately selected eighth overall by the Toronto Maple Leafs.
 Nylander was highly praised for his offensive talent and puck-moving abilities; however, criticisms were drawn to his defensive game and then-small stature, measuring 5 ft 9 in tall and weighing 169 lb at the draft combine.